 A few basics is all that’s necessary to conquer this uber-simple meat and veggie treat:

 - use a cheap chuck roast cut with lots of marbled fat (that’s right, no prime filet mignon or beef tenderloin here, cheap but good is BEST!)

 - sear the beef roast good and brown on both sides for some crazy-good flavor PLUS the brown bits on the bottom of the pan that result from the searing.

 - slow cook these bad boy pieces of meat to tenderize them for that perfect fall-off-your-fork tenderness that drives you crazy!
 Like the perfect Italian Bolognese sauce, this takes time with little effort, just sit back and wait while the oven does it’s magic on the beef.

 Take a look at this cut of meat.
-It’s a “chuck roast” meaning that it’s full of marbled white fat throughout.
-And that, my friends is the fountain of goodness that flows throughout the meat.
-You have to have this in your beef for pot roast.
+“Chuck roast” means that it’s full of marbled white fat throughout.
+And that, my friends, is the fountain of goodness that flows throughout the meat.
+You must have this fat in your beef when preparing a pot roast.

 The marbling of fat = tenderness = flavor!

 So carrying on, next you’re going to need to season that beautiful bad beef boy . . .

 I have a standard set of seasonings that I use on every single recipe that calls for beef or pork: Nature’s Seasons and Mrs. Dash Salt-Free seasonings.